Angad Paul: Personal life

-In March 2005, Paul was married to media lawyer Michelle Bonn in a ceremony held at Lancaster House.
+In March 2005, Paul married media lawyer Michelle Bonn in a ceremony held at Lancaster House.
 They had two children.

 Death

 Paul died on 8 November 2015 after falling from his penthouse home, an eight-storey building in Portland Place, central London.
 The police stated that there were no suspicious circumstances.

 Nearly three years after Paul's death, the Angad Arts Hotel, named after him, opened in St. Louis, US.

-In 2016 the movie Eddie the Eagle was dedicated to Paul.
-"In Memory Of Our Friend Angad Paul" read at the top of the credits.
-The movie was directed by Dexter Fletcher and produced by Matthew Vaughn, who were part of the team that worked with Paul when he produced 'Lock, Stock and Two Smoking Barrels' in 1998.
+The 2015 film Eddie the Eagle was dedicated to Paul.
+The movie was directed by Dexter Fletcher and produced by Matthew Vaughn, who were part of the team that worked with Paul when he produced Lock, Stock and Two Smoking Barrels in 1998.